RB-93/MusicalStructure/README.md

 ## Challenges:

-* I faced an issue of large APK/file size, which is a bad impression towards an app enviroment and memeory footprint.
+* I faced an issue of large APK/file size, which is a bad impression towards an app enviroment and memory footprint.
 It was due to MBs of media files and high quality images from different soures.
 * The app work flow lagged and/or issued ANR (stopped responding)

 ## Solution: